A Survey on Large Language Model based Autonomous Agents: Challenges

 \subsection{Hallucination}

-Hallucination poses a fundamental challenge for LLMs, wherein the model erroneously outputs false information confidently.
-This issue is also prevalent in autonomous agents.
+Hallucination poses a fundamental challenge for LLMs, characterized by the models' tendency to produce false information with a high level of confidence.
+This challenge is not limited to LLMs alone but is also a significant concern in the domain of autonomous agents.
 For instance, in~\cite{ji2023survey}, it was observed that when confronted with simplistic instructions during code generation tasks, the agent may exhibit hallucinatory behavior.
 Hallucination can lead to serious consequences such as incorrect or misleading code, security risks, and ethical issues \cite{ji2023survey}.
-To address this problem, one possible approach is to incorporate human correction feedback within the loop of human-agent interaction \cite{hong2023metagpt}.
+To mitigate this issue, incorporating human correction feedback directly into the iterative process of human-agent interaction presents a viable approach~\cite{hong2023metagpt}.
 More discussions on the hallucination problem can be seen in~\cite{zhao2023survey}.